Kölner Philharmonie: Pipe organ

 At the original design of the hall, no pipe organ was planned.
 Later, the pipe organ building company Klais Orgelbau from Bonn, Germany, got the contract to build an organ.
 The original instrument was finished in 1986.
 The original instrument had three keyboards, 70 stops with altogether 5.394 pipes.

-Concert

-At the opening on 14 September 1986 the Rheinische Sinfonie by Robert Schumann was performed.
-Annually roughly 400 concerts are performed with around 600,000 visitors.
-The Kölner Philharmonie is the home base for the Gürzenich Orchester Köln and the WDR Sinfonieorchester Köln.

 North-South-Tunnel of the Stadtbahn

 Currently the North-South-Tunnel of the Cologne Stadtbahn is under construction.
 The Tunnel is 2 m below the concert hall.
 In 2009 first acoustic tests have been performed.
 According to the Intendant Louwrens Langevoort, these tests have not been performed well.